 Yes, when you exchange virtual currency held as a capital asset for other property, including goods or for other virtual currency, you will recognize a capital gain or loss.
-Your gain or loss is the difference between the FMV of the property you received and your adjusted cost basis (the amount spent, including fees, commissions, and other acquisition costs) of the virtual currency exchanged.
+Your gain or loss is the difference between the fair market value (FMV) of the property you received and your adjusted cost basis of the virtual currency exchanged.
+Your adjusted cost basis of the virtual currency will include the amount spent, including fees, commissions, and other acquisition costs of the virtual currency that is being exchanged.

 Will I recognize a gain or loss if I sell or exchange property for virtual currency?

 Yes, if you transfer property held as a capital asset in exchange for virtual currency you will recognize a capital gain or loss.
 If the property exchanged is not a capital asset you will recognize an ordinary gain or loss.

 Virtual Currency as Payment for Goods and Services